64.0 The man who would be king¶

 avocado.utils.iso9660module, gained “create” and “write” capabilities, currently implemented on the pycdlib based backend.
 This allows users of the

-avocado.utils.iso9660module to create ISO images programatically - a task that was previously done by running
+avocado.utils.iso9660module to create ISO images programmatically - a task that was previously done by running

 mkisofsand similar tools.